stimulsoft/Samples-WPF-Platform-NET-Framework-4.7.2-Reporting-Tool/README.md

 # WPF C# samples for Stimulsoft Reports.WPF

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.WPF reporting tool in the Windows Presentation Foundation applications, using C# code and WPF components.
+The product supports .NET Framework 4.5.2, 4.6, 4.7, and 4.8 versions.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: